You Can't Trifle With Sin

 — Romans 6:23

 As the story poured out, I sat transfixed.
 I knew all about the incident they were talking about.
-It wasn't something I'd heard about - I knew it because I’d seen for myself.
+I’d seen it myself months prior, and the memories hit me like a freight train.

 Both Katie and her mom started crying softly as they took off their masks too.
 I couldn’t hold back the tears either.
-I told them the whole story, about everything we tried to raise the dead.
+I told them the whole story about everything we tried to raise the dead.
 “We did everything we could to get her heart beating again.
 But we couldn’t.
 I'm so sorry.”

 We were all crying openly now.
 I passed them a tissue box and we each helped ourselves.